-The Fredonia Foundation office building was recently acquired as a gift to the university, following the sale of the Cliffstar corporation.
-This 25,290 sf office building, which was built in 1997, is located approximately a half-mile from the Fredonia Technology Incubator and 1.5 miles from the Fredonia campus (Appendix C: Fredonia Foundation Building map; C.1: Building Photo).
+The Franklin Properties office building was recently acquired as a gift to the university through the Fredonia Foundation, following the sale of the Cliffstar corporation.
+This 25,290 sf office building, which was built in 1997, is located approximately a half-mile from the Fredonia Technology Incubator and 1.5 miles from the main Fredonia campus (Appendix C: Franklin Properties Office Building map; C.1: Building Photo).
 This "turn-key" building features a wide, attractive foyer, an elevator, ample storage, conference rooms, a lunchroom, and an alarm system.
+The building is currently unoccupied and immediately available.

 The two-floor facility offers Class A office space with ample parking.
 The building, which is the former headquarters of a major corporation, housed corporate data and financial centers and is wired for high-speed internet access and data transmission.
 Both floors of the building have windowed offices around the periphery and an open space in the large inner core of the building.
-The inner core space is well suited for work cubicles or subdivision as needed (Appendix C.2: Fredonia Foundation Office Floor Plans).
+The inner core space is well suited for work cubicles or subdivision as needed.

+(Appendix C.2: Franklin Properties Building Floor Plans).